Client News

 Media inquires: Michael Snyder MEK 317-805-4870

 INDIANAPOLIS – Publicly confirming that the U.S.-Japan Alliance is a “cornerstone of peace, prosperity and freedom” in the Asia-Pacific region, Vice President Mike Pence will review current threats to democracy from China, Russia, North Korea and others at the Japan-America Society of Indiana Gala Oct.
-17. The Vice President, who also served as the 50th Governor of Indiana, will share his insights on the heightened importance of the Japan-U.S. relationship and global alliances to meet and counter increasing geopolitical challenges.
+17. The Vice President, who also served as the 50th Governor of Indiana, will share his insights on the heightened importance of the Japan-U.S. relationship and global alliances to meet and counter increasing geopolitical challenges (view the Vice President’s remarks on YouTube).

 “Given his continued leadership role in international and national affairs, Vice President Pence holds a unique vantage of the U.S.-Japan relationship and its critical economic and political importance to both the nation and our state,” said Theresa Kulczak, JASI Executive Director.
 “The United States and Japan jointly face many new developments from shifts in global and regional power balances, and we look forward to hearing Vice President Pence’s insights and perspectives.”